 Use the checklist to compare programs without getting swept up by photos, testimonials, or your teen’s excitement.
 Treat it as a pause button, not as a medical test or formal rating system.

-- Name the person responsible for treatment: You should know who makes treatment decisions, assesses risk, contacts parents, and coordinates with outside providers.
+- Name the person responsible for treatment: You should know who makes treatment decisions, assesses risk, contacts parents, and coordinates with external providers.

 - Ask for written safety policies: The program should explain horse safety, emergency response, crisis steps, and incident reporting without relying on reassuring language.